Making disks available on your own machine

 ).

-Once mounted, the sshfs command remains in the background, securing access to remote files.
-Disconnection can be realized by a command
+Once connected, the sshfs command remains running in the background and secures access to remote files.
+Disconnection can be accomplished with the command

 fusermount